tsgates/arch-wiki-markdown/wiki/Xmonad.md

 -   gmrun
 -   Unclutter - a small utility to hide the mouse pointer
--   XMonad-log-applet - a GNOME applet for the gnome-panel (the package is in the Official Repositories)
+-   XMonad-log-applet - a GNOME applet for the gnome-panel (the package is in the Official repositories)

 > Increase the number of workspaces